 - The most luxurious hotels at Universal Orlando

-- Unlimited Express Pass included with each room, up to five guests
+- Unlimited Express Pass included with each room for up to five guests

 - A complete resort feel with elaborate pools, special events, entertainment, and unique dining